robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 Firmware Actions - Update
 -------------------------

+The Update Firmware action can be initiated using either the IoT Platform dashboard, or the REST API.

-The installation of the downloaded firmware is initiated using the REST API by issuing a POST request to /mgmt/requests.
+To initiate a firmware update action using the REST API, issue a POST request to /mgmt/requests.
 The information which should be provided is:

 - The action ``firmware/update``
 - The list of devices to receive the image, all of the same device type.

-Here an example request:
+Here is an example request:

 .. code ::